 Preventing cracked tooth syndrome often comes down to stopping the grinding of your teeth.
 Whether this be through a mouth guard or different means, it is important to note that grinding your teeth can increase the risk of developing cracked tooth syndrome, as can having a cracked tooth previously.

 How is cracked tooth syndrome treated?

 There are many ways you can receive treatment for cracked tooth syndrome, such as:

 Which treatment your dentist offers you will depend on the location, extent and severity of the problem, so if you are suffering with any of the symptoms, it is best to book an immediate appointment to limit the damage that is being caused.

-If you are suffering with any tooth pain, why not speak to us at One Dental Clinic today, to see how we can help you!
+If you are suffering with any tooth pain, why not speak to us at Ascent Dental Care Solihull today, to see how we can help you!